R100DX/StationPresets/README.md

 # StationPresets

-A plugin for [FM-DX Webserver](https://github.com/NoobishSVK/fm-dx-webserver) that adds a row of preset buttons to the interface, letting you jump to stations with a single click.
+A plugin for [FM-DX Webserver](https://github.com/NoobishSVK/fm-dx-webserver) that adds a row of preset buttons to the interface, letting you jump to your saved stations with a single click.

 ---